 Well, the people we honor on Memorial Day gave up more than their parking space.

-2018 will be the first Watchfires without it’s founder, Jerry Donnellan.
+2018 was the first Watchfires without it’s founder, Jerry Donnellan.
 As a tribute to my father, I have attached a narration of an essay Jerry wrote for Purple Heart Magazine in 2016.
 It’s entitled “Just Another Day at The Office.”
 It’s a vivid account in Jerry’s own words about being hit with a grenade that took his right leg in 1969 and the events that followed.
 Jerry, Peg Leg, Donnellan began the Watchfires in 1987 as a tribute to those who never made it home.
 However, it also served as a beacon to those who survived like him…because he knew all too well there’s a part of every combat veteran that never makes it home.